 If this is your first foray into weighted blankets, you might be tempted to throw caution to the wind for the cheaper price.
 We say set your budget a little higher.
-Glass pellets are a far better choice, as you’ll find out below.
+As you will find below, glass pellets are a far better choice.

 Glass pellets are used in high-end weighted blankets, although a few cheaper brands have started using them too.
-Glass pellets are superior to plastic pellets because they are smaller but denser, weighing the same in a smaller footprint.
+They are superior to plastic pellets because they are smaller but denser, weighing the same in a smaller footprint.

 This makes a massive difference for comfort.
-You remember the issues we mentioned regarding weight transfer with plastic pellets?
+Do you remember the issues we mentioned regarding weight transfer with plastic pellets?
 These don’t exist with glass pellets because the smaller pellets can move more freely.